Yaser Jabbar: Criticism of Great Ormond Street Hospital

-Beyond Jabbar's behaviour and care, the Royal College of Surgeons report was highly critical of the working environment at the hospital, with staff and patients feeling their concerns weren't listened to, and the report accusing the hospital of being run like a "political organisation".
+Beyond Jabbar's behaviour and care, the Royal College of Surgeons report was highly critical of the working environment at the hospital, with staff and patients feeling their concerns were not listened to, and the report accusing the hospital of being run like a "political organisation".
+Their investigation found that a list of harmed patients had previously been handed to senior managers by whistleblowers but no action was taken.
+They also found that Junior Doctors at the hospital were uncooperative during the investigation, refusing to respond to letters, or making appointments with the review team but failing to attend.
+The Royal College had asked for the hospital's complaints data during their investigation but was never provided with it and was never given an explanation as to why this data had not been provided to them.

 The father of one child said "we tried to raise our concerns repeatedly through the official complaints procedure, and I copied the clinical director into many emails, but heard nothing back."
 He described the initial investigation as feeling like everything was being "brushed under the carpet," which he found "very upsetting."
+One patient's case was previously reviewed with the hospital finding that Jabbar’s surgical technique was satisfactory.
+But following a later review, after the Royal College of Surgeons investigation, the hospital found Jabbar had caused the patient harm and didn't consider alternative treatment plans.